nul00000000/nul00000000/README.md

-hi i make monke.gay thats about it if you want to talk to me about that send something to dev.monke.gay@gmail.com and i will ignore you other inquiries can also be sent there but i might not ignore them
+ello bruv I make and maintain monke.gay and schedge.net as well as the various sub-projects using those domains

+if for some reason you need support for these contact me at dev.monke.gay@gmail.com